 Department of Homeland Security

-The ability of officials to make policies that are not spelled out in advance of the laws.
+The extent to which an appointed bureaucracy can choose courses of action and make policies that are not spelled out in advance by laws.

-A job to be filled by a person whom a government agency has identified by name.
+A Job that is filled by a person whom an agency has already identified.

 National Performance Review

-A 1993 effort led by VP Al Gore, to make the bureaucracy work better and cost less.
+A 1993 effort, led by Vice President Al Gore, to make the bureaucracy work better and cost less.